bruab/bruab.github.io/outreach-scripts.md

 - She asks for a specific contribution (a `BRAND` license)
 - She's clear about what she's offering (course audience, YouTube stream, video podcast read, dedicated lesson) and provides supporting details
 - She closes with a straightforward "yes or no" question

+## "Just-followed" invitation to chat in DMs

+Here's a simple script for reaching out to someone who just followed you on social media.

+---

+_Hi `NAME`, thanks for following!
+Glad you're here.
+If you ever have questions or want to chat about `TOPIC`, just let me know._

+---

+A couple things to note:

+- This works because it's short, sincere, and personalized
+- The message should be _timely_ - spamming all your followers with a similar invitation wouldn't make any sense.
+Send this within a day or two after someone follows you